 This will help the stockings slide on.
 If your stockings contain latex, or you aren't sure if they contain latex, do not use other types of lotions or creams on your legs when you wear the stockings.
 You may use other lotions or creams when you are not wearing the stockings.

 - Put them on early in the morning.

 This is when you have the least swelling in your legs.

 - Sit in a chair with a back.
 This gives you something to lean against as you put on the stockings.

-Be careful not to grab and pull at the top of the stocking, because that can cause it to rip or tear.
+- Use both hands to grasp the folded part of the stocking about 2 inches below the fold.
+Pull that section up over your ankle.
+Be careful not to grab and pull at the top of the stocking because that can cause it to tear.

 - Again, grasp the folded part of the stocking about 2 inches below the fold.
 Pull that section up.

 - Continue pulling the stocking up in short sections until it is in its final position.
 This depends on the stocking.
 The final position may be just below your knee.
 Or it might be above your knee.